Meet our Team

 Programme Manager

 Katie has spent five years supporting women to stand for election.
-She joined our team following her work with Activate, which she grew from an idea into an organisation, supporting low income and underrepresented women with grants to get politically active.
+She joined our team following her work with Activate, which she grew from an idea into an organisation, providing grants to low income and underrepresented women to get politically active.

-Before that, Katie spent over a decade campaigning for social justice and supporting underrepresented communities to call for change.
-She has worked extensively on UK poverty, mobilising low-income parents to campaign for changes to childcare policy with Save the Children, and convening frontline organisations on asylum seekers rights leading to changes to housing services, with Asylum Matters.
-Katie served on the board of directors for Amnesty International UK for 6 years.
-She was a UK NGO delegate to the 63rd United Nations Commission on the Status of Women.
+Before that, Katie spent over a decade campaigning for social justice, working extensively on UK poverty, mobilising parents to campaign on childcare policy with Save the Children, and advocating for asylum seekers rights on housing services with Asylum Matters.
+Katie served on the board of directors for Amnesty International UK for 6 years and was a UK NGO delegate to the 63rd United Nations Commission on the Status of Women.

 -